JoshMermel/Juggle-Transition/README.md

  - Sync siteswaps have state with all even numbers on both sides

 ## To Do
+ - more examples
+ - test multiplex async->sync and sync->async more
  - improve siteswap_type()?
  - improve first_throw()?
  - consider shortening sync_verify() by consolidating similar code into a loop